 The Critical Area Code protects critical areas as well as their buffers in order to protect public health and safety, and to promote environmental health in the region.
 Buffers are areas adjacent to a critical area that are also restricted from specific building and development activities.

-When a development proposal occurs near wetlands, lakes, wildlife habitat or streams, an applicant may be asked to provide additional information with the permit application in order to enable the Department of Local Services, Permitting staff to better assess potential impacts the development might have on these critical areas.
+When a development proposal occurs near wetlands, lakes, wildlife habitat or streams, an applicant may be asked to provide additional information with the permit application.
+This enables the Department of Local Services and Permitting staff to better assess potential impacts the development might have on these critical areas.